 You can also choose a smaller breed if you don't have as much space or an area for an outdoor hutch.
 If you want a rabbit breed that enjoys human interaction a lot, look at the Lionhead, Rex, Netherland Dwarf, Himalayan, and English Lop.

 Guinea Pigs Enjoy Being Held

 Guinea pigs are known for rarely nipping or biting and for having gentle dispositions.
 Not only will they enjoy sitting on your lap and spending time with you, but they make an adorable trilling, whistling noise when happy that will melt your heart.

 Lizards That Enjoy Handling

-Some potential pet owners might be horrified at the idea of snuggling with a lizard, but surprisingly, there are several species of reptiles that actually enjoy handling.
+Some potential pet owners might be horrified at the idea of snuggling with a lizard, but surprisingly, there are some species of reptiles that actually do well with light handling.
 Their owners might even describe these scaly best friends as cuddly!
 While some species prefer their alone time, others can be quite social.

-With all these species, if you start early and work on taming them, they can become very amenable companions.
-Bearded dragons, for example, are very docile, and owners enjoy placing them on their shoulders to hang out or even cuddling on their lap on the couch.
+With these more social species, if you start early and work on taming them, they can become amenable companions.
+Bearded dragons, for example, are often docile, and owners enjoy placing them on their shoulders to hang out or even cuddling on their lap on the couch.
 If you're considering a reptile, keep in mind that they need special housing and veterinary care, so do some research to be sure you're the perfect match.

 Rats Can Be Cuddlers